LBJ Express Project Overview

 Why are there limited entrances and exits on the LBJ TEXpress Lanes?

 Like the other tolled express lanes that comprise the North Texas TEXpress Lanes system, the LBJ TEXpress Lanes were designed for longer-distance commuters who need a safe, reliable and predictable roadway to zip from one end of the project to the other.
 The LBJ TEXpress Lanes feature 15 entrance ramps and 16 exit ramps along this 13.3-mile stretch of roadway.
-To view illustrations with detailed directions of each entrance rampclick here.
-To view illustrations of each exit rampclick here.
+To view illustrations with detailed directions of each entrance/exit ramp, click here.

 Can I access the southbound I-35E TEXpress Lanes from the eastbound I-635 TEXpress Lanes?